 In General (Priority 2)

-2.5 When the user agent cannot recognize a text equivalent for
+2.5 When the author has not specified a text equivalent for content as

 Checkpoint 5.8 Follow operating system conventions that affect

 accessibility.
 In particular, follow conventions for user interface design,

 keyboard configuration, product installation, and documentation.
 (Techniques for

 to W3C Recommendations when they are available and appropriate for a task.